Pipeline YAML Reference#

 in Conditions DSL, that is based on properties of the push

-Only if the run condition is evaluated to be true will the block and all of its jobs be run, otherwise the block will be skipped.
+If the run condition is evaluated as true, the block and all of its jobs will run, otherwise the block will be skipped.

-When a block is skipped, it means that it will immediately finish with the result
+When a block is skipped, it means that it will immediately finish with a

 passed